trungmac07/XAI_Attacker/README.md

 First step into advXAI

+We trained a ResNet34 model to classify images sized $224 \times 224$ into 10 categories: Dog, Horse, Deer, Elephant, Butterfly, Chicken, Cat, Cow, and Squirrel.
+Subsequently, we applied attacks on the model's explanations of Gradient or Integrated Gradient methods.

 We designed an adversarial attack on a black-box model where the changes in the input are noticeable to humans.
 Despite these changes, the model continues to make accurate predictions.
 However, the explanations provided by the black-box model are manipulated, either randomly or towards a given target.

 <table align="center">